LarkspurCA/androidweardocs/data.rst

 First Wearable Data
 --------------------

+This section describes how to create a wearable app that sends data from the handheld to wearable.
+For bidirectional data, implement the data sender in the wearable and data receiver in the handheld.

-If you have not already done so, :ref:`newapp`.
-The new project wizard in Android Studio creates a project with two main activities, one for the handheld device and another for the wearable.
+If you have not already done so, :ref:`new_wear_app`.
+The new project has two main activities, one for the handheld device and another for the wearable.
 These two activities use the same package name, which is essential for the wearable data layer to work.

-Data layer transfers can originate from either a handheld or wearable.
-For bidirectional data both the handheld and wearable should implement the code in this section.

 Add Metadata for Google Play Services
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^